Leasey.AI automatically posts rental listings to Facebook Marketplace, Zillow, Kijiji, Zumper and 44 more platforms

 Conducting Louisville Comparable Analysis

 Accurate pricing requires systematic comparable analysis accounting for Louisville’s neighborhood-specific rental markets.
-Property managers who price based on assumptions rather than current market data either leave money on the table through conservative pricing or extend vacancy periods by overpricing relative to competition.
+Property managers who price based on assumptions rather than current market data either leave revenue on the table through conservative pricing or extend vacancy periods by overpricing relative to comparable units.

-Key factors requiring adjustment when analyzing comparables include unit size (adjust $0.80-$1.20 per square foot difference), parking availability (add $75-$125 monthly for dedicated parking in urban neighborhoods), renovations and appliance updates (add $100-$200 for modern kitchens and bathrooms), outdoor space access (add $50-$150 for private yards or balconies), and walkability to amenities (properties within 5 blocks of Bardstown Road or Frankfort Avenue command 10-15% premiums).
+Key factors requiring adjustment when analyzing comparables include unit size (approximately $0.80–$1.20 per square foot difference, depending on neighborhood), parking availability (typically $75–$125 monthly for dedicated parking in urban neighborhoods), renovations and appliance updates ($100–$200 premium for modern kitchens and bathrooms), outdoor space access ($50–$150 for private yards or balconies), and walkability to amenities — properties within five blocks of Bardstown Road or Frankfort Avenue commonly command 10–15% premiums.
+These figures are Louisville market approximations as of 2025 and should be validated against current comparable listings for each specific submarket.

 Seasonal Pricing Adjustments